xintamosaik/what-are-jrpgs-anyways/README.md

 ## ✅ Next Actions

-1. Finalize the single Go server (`main.go`) to robustly serve the static `index.html`, `style.css`, and any JavaScript files from a `/static` directory (or using `go:embed`).
+1. Ensure `main.go` robustly serves the static `index.html`, `style.css`, and any JavaScript files from the `./web/` directory.
+Consider migrating to `go:embed` for bundling static assets in the future.
-2. Ensure Fixi is correctly vendored and integrated for the existing button-to-backend communication that replaces main content.
+2. Ensure Fixi is correctly vendored and integrated in the frontend (within `./web/`) for the existing button-to-backend communication that replaces main content (e.g., fetching from `/tile_editor`).
-3. Implement a distinct `GET /api/ping` endpoint in `main.go` that returns `{ "message": "pong" }`.
+3. Implement the distinct `GET /api/ping` endpoint in `main.go` that returns `{ "message": "pong" }`.
 Add a new, separate button or mechanism in the frontend to specifically test this "ping" endpoint and display its response.
 4. Create an initial `shared/data.json` file.
 Implement basic functionality in the Go backend to read from this file and potentially an endpoint for the frontend to fetch this data.
-5. Document the current simplified architecture, the Fixi integration, and the end-to-end "ping" and content-loading flow in the logs and/or README.
+5. Document the current architecture (single `main.go` serving `./web/`, Fixi integration, `/tile_editor` endpoint) and the planned end-to-end "ping" flow.
 6. Begin planning the first interactive feature beyond basic content swapping, e.g., displaying content from `shared/data.json` or a very simple canvas interaction.

 ---